JabRef/jabref/docs/code-howtos/index.md

 `String path` Can be the files name or a relative path to it.
 The Preferences should only be directly accessed in the GUI.
 For the usage in logic pass them as parameter

-## Setting a Database Directory for a .bib File
+## Setting a Directory for a .bib File

 * `@comment{jabref-meta: fileDirectory:<directory>`
 * “fileDirectory” is determined by Globals.pref.get(“userFileDir”) (which defaults to “fileDirectory”